manno-xx/Phaser3CMD/README.md

 * Introduction
 * [SpritesBasic](https://github.com/manno-xx/Phaser3CMD/tree/master/SpritesBasic) A simple display of sprites/images.
 * [CursorKeys](https://github.com/manno-xx/Phaser3CMD/tree/master/CursorKeys) How to respond to the cursor keys to control some in-game object.
-* [KeyboardInteraction](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyboardInteraction) Pressing a key and have Phaser only respond once, even if you keep it pressed.
+* [KeyboardInteraction](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyboardInteraction) Pressing a key and have Phaser respond only once, even if you keep it pressed.

 ### Week 2

-* Sprite sheets
+* [SpritesAnimated](https://github.com/manno-xx/Phaser3CMD/tree/master/SpritesAnimated) A basic demo of letting a sprite run an animation from a sprite sheet.
 * Animations

 ### Week 3